Should Organizations Implement Their Own LGBT-Supportive Policies?

 Article: The Social and Economic Imperative of Lesbian, Gay, Bisexual, and Transgendered Supportive Organizational Policies

-The authors provide considerable evidence showing the extensive workplace discrimination faced by LGBT employees.
+The authors of this article (King & Cortina, 2010) believe that organizations should enact their own LGBT-supportive policies.
+To start, the authors provide considerable evidence showing the extensive workplace discrimination faced by LGBT employees.
 For example, they report that gay men earn up to 23% less than heterosexual men in the same occupation and rank (Elmslie & Tebaldi, 2007).
 A lab study shows that when fictitious job applicants were portrayed as heterosexual, they were rated more positively than gay and lesbian applicants with the same qualifications (Horvath & Ryan, 2003).
 Further, in a review of self-report LGBT workplace studies, Croteau (1996) showed that between 25% and 66% of LGBT employees reported that they experienced discrimination on the job.
 So, you may be asking yourself why organizations should respond.

 Focal article: